Yamaha GX-1

-The Yamaha GX-1, first released as Electone GX-707, is an analog polyphonic synthesizer organ developed by Yamaha as a test bed for later consumer synths and Electone series organs for stage and home use.
+The Yamaha GX-1, first released as Electone GX-707, is an analog polyphonic synthesizer developed by Yamaha as a test bed for later consumer synths and Electone series organs for stage and home use.
 The GX-1 has four synthesizer "ranks" or three manuals, called Solo, Upper, and Lower, plus Pedal, and an analog rhythm machine.
 The GX-707 first appeared in 1973 as a "theatre model" for use on concert stages, before the GX-1 was publicly released in 1975.

 Overview

 The Solo rank features a 3-octave keyboard with 37 keys that are full width but shorter than standard.
 Directly above the Solo keyboard runs the Portamento keyboard - a ribbon controller which can be used to play continuously variable pitches roughly corresponding to the Solo keyboard note below.
 The Portamento keyboard overrides the solo keyboard if used simultaneously.
 The Solo rank has only a single oscillator, but has a dedicated low-frequency oscillator (LFO), pitch envelope generator and ring modulator.

 The Upper and Lower ranks each have a full-sized 5-octave, 61-note keyboard.
 They are both 8-voice polyphonic, with two oscillators per voice.
 Each poly rank has a dedicated LFO, and there is a common "random" modulation generator.
 The Upper rank also has horizontal aftertouch which can be assigned to pitch, volume or filter, and a polyphonic glide function.